Simon Smith and the Amazing Dancing Bear: Reception and legacy

 Upon the release of the Alan Price Set's recording of the song, Peter Jones of Record Mirror described Price as "high on my short list of Most Distinctive Voices" and characterised the song as "jazz-styled and bouncy and smokey and with tremendous punchy piano".
 Don Short of Daily Mirror doubted the song's hit potential, writing "the song is not so weird as the title, but I can't see the Alan Price Set making the charts with it".
 Reviewing the week's new singles for Melody Maker, Paul McCartney praised the song and considered it a likely hit, describing it as "so much better than the period, vaudeville stuff because it's still a bit modern".

 In 1971, John Cleese chose the Alan Price Set version of the song when he appeared on Desert Island Discs.
 In 2023, the song was ranked eighth in The Guardians list of Randy Newman's 20 greatest songs.

+In 1976, the song was performed in the first episode of The Muppet Show and released on the soundtrack album in 1977.